Hilde Osland Nearly Bursts Out Of Her Skintight Workout Wear, Says ‘Happy Monday’

 The setting seems to be one of Hilde’s favorite spots, as just yesterday she posted a picture of herself in what appeared to be the same location.
 However, instead of a pier, she walked along the dunes while wearing a sultry crochet two-piece, as covered by The Inquisitr.

 Her love of beaches may have been part of the reason that Hilde decamped from snowy Scandinavia for Melbourne, Australia.
-The blonde beauty makes her love of the warm-weathered beaches known regularly, with a number of bikini shots shared.
+The blonde beauty makes her love of the warm-weathered beaches known regularly with a number of bikini shots.

 Fans continue to love her pictures, and her social media fandom, which currently tallies at 1.4 million followers, only keeps growing.